IE-bank-team/ie-bank-infrastructure/ResourceModules/docs/wiki/The CI environment - Publishing.md

    - If the PR for the changes to `fileShare` is squash merged as commit number 503, the patch version on the child and parent module is then `503`, resulting in a version `0.3.503` being published.
 1. The merge triggers cascading updates in the following way:
    - The module is published with a `major.minor.patch` version.
 In addition, only for Template Specs and Bicep Registry, the module is also published with `major.minor` and `major` version updates, allowing consumers to target the latest major or latest minor version respectively.
-   - All parent module are published following the steps mentiunod above.
+   - All parent module are published following the steps mentioned above.

 ```
                   \         \